ijlee2/codemod-utils/tutorials/main-tutorial/02-understand-the-folder-structure.md

     <details>

-    <summary>Example: <code>src/steps/add-end-of-line.ts</code></summary>
+    <summary>Example: <code>src/steps/create-options.ts</code></summary>

-    The `add-end-of-line` step is represented by a function.
-The name suggests that the function may add the end-of-line character.
-It is to run synchronously so its return type is `void`, not `Promise<void>`.
+    The `create-options` step is represented by a function.
+It transforms the codemod's CLI options into something that helps us write the codemod.
+The function runs synchronously so its return type is `Options`, not `Promise<Options>`.

     ```ts
+    import type { CodemodOptions, Options } from '../types/index.js';

-    export function addEndOfLine(options: Options): void {
+    export function createOptions(codemodOptions: CodemodOptions): Options {
       // ...
     }
     ```